horlm64/Horim/README.md

 - Once Haar cascade face detection recognizes the face, perform facial landmark detection to set the criteria
 - Perform Head position detection

+You can request me for more details : horim64@naver.com